Part of the Model Citizen exhibition at RMIT Gallery, 8th Feb - 25th March, 2019.

 Grateful acknowledgement to Swinburne University's Factory of the Future for loan of the robot.

 Neuron Conductor by Wild System is a unique collaboration with neuro-engineer Asim Bhatti, using live neuron cells to operate a robot that composes music in response.

 Neuron Conductor investigates the effects of biological neuron activity, cultured on a multielectrode array, in response to the introduction of viruses and pharmacological treatments.
-The responses are visualised through the movement of a robot which conducts a unique musical score.
+The responses are visualised through the movement of a robot which generates a unique musical score.
 The resulting art/science work presents an alternative means of visualising and understanding neural responses as well as raising awareness and accessibility of the research through a public facing exhibition.
 Neuron Conductor investigates real health issues in a unique manner as well as contemplating the role of non-human agency within hybrid biological / digital systems.

 Neuron Conductor is a radical multi-disciplinary art-science installation resulting from the collaboration between electronic artists John McCormick and Adam Nash with scientist Asim Bahtti.
 Live neuron cells cultured on a MultiElectrode Array (MEA) operates a robot that conducts a unique, live musical score in response to the effects of different viruses and treatments on the neural network.
 Neuron Conductor takes cutting edge scientific research and creates a unique multi sensory installation that conveys the data in an imaginative, provocative artwork.